Mookeis/CP317-W2018-G3/documents/Subby-Analysis.md

     * Ability to contact sublessors through site or through provided contact information
     * Security in browsing since all listings will go through a verification process to confirm legitimacy in ownership/ability to lease
 2. **Sublessors:**
-    * Ability to post new sublet listings according to site policy
+    * Ability to post new sublet listings that complies with site policy
     * Ability to modify existing listings in case any information changes
     * Allows for listings to be seen by and be contacted by verified users
     * Provide an interface to let one know the current competitive pricing in the property area